 The Melbourne-based facility is only one of three in the world.
 The cars designed and engineered on-site will not only go on sale in Australia, but throughout the Asia Pacific.
 It is here Ford’s Ranger and Escort were conceived, along with the company’s upcoming Everest 4WD.

 Tucked into a corner is a pre-release model of Ford’s Everest.
 Black tinted windows hide that Ford is still working on the interior, while the company’s employees stop journalists from trying to slip a peek at the car’s engine.
-“It’s only a shell”, says Ford’s communications associate, Martin Gunsberg to a rogue journo.
+“It’s only a shell”, says Ford’s communications associate, Martin Gunsberg, to a rogue journo trying to sneak a peak at the model's underside.

 Questions are raised pertaining to the Everest’s bold styling and whether its sharp lines will be softened as it enters production.
 The company’s senior designer, Max Tran, explains technological advancements in design has helped Ford identify if changes need to be made at earlier stages.